 - Designing marketing and communication strategies in the area of culture.

 - Being familiar with and applying new technologies in the process of cultural management, production, and dissemination.

 - Encouraging a sense of social responsibility and ethical commitment.

 UIC Barcelona Master’s Degree in Arts and Cultural Management

-The curriculum is organised into six modules, four of which correspond to on-site classes which provide the theoretical and practical framework of the Master’s, and these modules cover three trimesters (from October to June).
+The curriculum is organized into six modules, four of which correspond to on-site classes that provide the theoretical and practical framework of the Master’s, and these modules cover three trimesters (from October to June).
 The fifth and sixth modules involve professional work experience and the final Master’s dissertation and are undertaken throughout the entire academic year.